Jerrythafast/strnaming/README.md

 Release Notes
 -------------
 ### Version 1.1.0 (in progress)
+Naming of some loci may have been updated as a result of bug fixes.
-Fixed a major issue with HPRTB allele numbering: previously, the CE allele number calculated for a given sequence was one higher than it should be.
+* Fixed a major issue with HPRTB allele numbering: previously, the CE allele number calculated for a given sequence was one higher than it should be.

-The built-in reference sequence cache was introduced, along with the new mandatory ACTION command-line argument.
+* Allele names are now permitted to contain repeats of a unit that exceeds the dominant unit length of a locus.
+This change greatly improves naming of some complex Y-STRs.

-Reference sequence analysis now guarantees that all repeat units in the final result are actually repeated.
+* Reference sequence analysis now guarantees that all repeat units in the final result are actually repeated.

-Reference repeat units only found outside the reported range are now included in the list of preferred units when generating allele names.
+* Reference repeat units only found outside the reported range are now included in the list of preferred units when generating allele names.
 This change improves naming stability when a significant part of the reference STR structure lies outside the reported range.

-STRNaming will no longer consider names that include an interruption of which the sequence is equal to an adjacent repeat unit (e.g., CCTA[2]CCTA[1]TCTA[2]).
+* STRNaming will no longer consider names that include an interruption of which the sequence is equal to an adjacent repeat unit (e.g., CCTA[2]CCTA[1]TCTA[2]).

+New features:
+* The built-in reference sequence cache was introduced, along with the new mandatory ACTION command-line argument.
-Colored output in HTML format is now available by using the --html command-line argument.
+* Colored output in HTML format is now available by using the --html command-line argument.

 ### Version 1.0.0 (21 december 2020)
 Initial release of STRNaming.